Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## beginChildFrame() {: #infinity.ui.beginChildFrame_function .doc-function}

 Begins a new child frame with the specified id, size, and window flags.
+Returns a boolean indicating whether the child frame was successfully created.

 Signature:
 ```